Heineken Logo

 Font and Colors

-A recognizable brand name is one of the factors behind Heineken’s global success.
-It has always been oval, except the Dutch version 1930-1954.
-The main elements – a black ribbon, a five-pointed star, quality marks, and many inscriptions – have adorned beer bottle labels for about 127 years.
-Everything changed in 1991, when the designers removed unnecessary details, leaving only the star and the company’s name.
+The brand’s recognizable name is one of the factors behind Heineken’s global success.
+It has always been oval, except for the Dutch version from 1930 to 1954.
+The basic elements, a black ribbon, a five-pointed star, quality marks, and numerous inscriptions, adorned beer bottle labels for about 127 years.
+Everything changed in 1991, when designers removed unnecessary details, leaving only the star and the company name.

-The modern version of the logo is the basis for the corporate type Heineken Serif with the characteristic beveled e.
-It was developed by design firm Eden, based on the Horizon typeface.
-The palette includes three colors: bottle green, white, and red.
+The modern version of the logo served as the basis for the Heineken Serif corporate font, featuring a characteristic beveled letter e.
+It was developed by the design firm Eden based on the Horizon font.
+The palette includes three colors: green, white, and red.